-- 1. Is the door locked? - Yes Unlock the door. - No Step 2. - 2.
-Is the power switch set to OFF? - Yes Set the power switch to the on position. - No Step 3. - 3.
-Is the mode switch set to NIGHT? - Yes Set the mode switch to DAY. - No Step 4. - 4.
-Set the mode switch to HOLD OPEN.
-Does door open? - Yes Re-tune the operator. - Rotate fully ccw the output time DELAY potentiometer on the sequencing board. - Step 5. - No Check circuit breaker at electrical panel. - Check the fuse on the control board and replace if necessary. - Have a qualified electrician check the power connection. - 5.
-Do any green or red LEDs light with input signal? - Yes Step 6. - No Check connections to the sequencing module. - Check connections to the control board. - Check connections to actuation devices and re-wire or replace if necessary. - 6.
+- 1. Is the door locked? - Yes Unlock the door.

+- 2. Is the power switch set to OFF? - Yes Set the power switch to the on position.

+- 3. Is the mode switch set to NIGHT? - Yes Set the mode switch to DAY.

+- 4. Set the mode switch to HOLD OPEN.
+Does door open? - Yes Re-tune the operator. - Verify time delay is set to minimum on the timing and sequencing module. - Step 5. - No Check circuit breaker at electrical panel. - Check the fuse on the control board and replace if necessary. - Have a qualified electrician check the power connection. - 5.
+Does the timing and sequencing module display change with input signal? - Yes Step 6. - No Check connections to the sequencing module. - Check connections to the control board. - Check connections to actuation devices and re-wire or replace if necessary. - 6.
 Does the door open to the desired fully open position when manually operated? - Yes Step 7. - No Remove and replace the door arm and re-tune the operator. - Step 7. - 7.
 Does the door operate freely when manually opened. - Yes Contact authorized Stanley distributor. - No Verify door arm shoe (outswing) or track (inswing) location and re-install if necessary. - Verify operator header mounting location and reinstall if necessary. - Disconnect the door arm from the operator.
 If door does not swing freely replace or repair worn or damaged door components and re-install the door arm.